fly-apps/safe-ecto-migrations/README.md

 There are two operations occurring:

-1. Creating a new constraint for changing records going forward
+1. Creating a new constraint for new or updating records
 1. Validating the new constraint for existing records

 If these commands are happening at the same time, it obtains a lock on the table as it validates the entire table and fully scans the table.
 To avoid this full table scan, we can separate the operations.